“Oh, Aunt Ginny is coming! That means strawberry jam!”

 I thought the jam was a secret formula that only Aunt Ginny knew, and figured it was lost to me forever after she passed away.
 And then through family lore, I learned that it was just freezer jam and anyone could make it.

-- Let stand overnight or for 6-8 hours, then screw on the bands and place jars in freezer, or refrigerator if using immediately.
+- Let stand 24 hours or until set and then place jars in freezer or refrigerator if using immediately.